langchain-ai/langgraph/docs/docs/concepts/agentic_concepts.md

 # Agent architectures

 Many LLM applications implement a particular control flow of steps before and / or after LLM calls.
-As an example, [RAG](https://github.com/langchain-ai/rag-from-scratch) performs retrieval of relevant documents related to a user question, and passes those documents to an LLM in order to ground the model's response, generating context-specific answers.
+As an example, [RAG](https://github.com/langchain-ai/rag-from-scratch) performs retrieval of documents relevant to a user question, and passes those documents to an LLM in order to ground the model's response in the provided document context.

-Instead of hard-coding a fixed control flow, we sometimes want LLM systems to pick its own control flow to solve more complex problems!
+Instead of hard-coding a fixed control flow, we sometimes want LLM systems that can pick their own control flow to solve more complex problems!
 This is one definition of an [agent](https://blog.langchain.dev/what-is-an-agent/): *an agent is a system that uses an LLM to decide the control flow of an application.* There are many ways that an LLM can control application:

 - An LLM can route between two potential paths
 - An LLM can decide which of many tools to call